 Agents need customer service skills specific to each support channel

 The best customer service employee will be able to move easily between channels and solve problems with the skills that best suits each channel.
-If you can do that, you’ll be a rock star in customer service.
+If you can hone your ability to practice empathy and communicate your product knowledge with customers, you’ll be a rock star in customer service.

-What follows are our tips and solutions for improving your soft skills by channel, excerpted from the eBook Customer Service Skills You Need.
+What follows are our tips and solutions for improving your skills by specific channels, excerpted from the eBook Customer Service Skills You Need.

 Phone support: How’s your “phone voice”?

 Some say we wear our emotions on our sleeve, but others might say we convey our emotions through our voice.
-Customer service employees certainly know from experience that frustration and anger translates through the phone lines.
-And, of course, that’s a two-way street.
-Even phone agents reading from a script must consider their tone.
+Customer service employees know from experience how frustration and anger translates through the phone lines.
+And, of course, that communication is a two-way street; phone agents reading from a script must consider their tone.